tomspetter/HabitTracker/README.md

 1. Download or clone this repository
 2. Place files in your web server directory
-3. Ensure the `data/` directory is writable by the web server
+3. Ensure the `app/data/` directory is writable by the web server
 4. Start your web server (or use PHP's built-in server for testing):
    ```bash
    php -S localhost:8000
    ```
-5. Open `http://localhost:8000` in your web browser
+5. Open `http://localhost:8000` in your web browser (marketing site)
+6. Click "Launch App" to access the habit tracker at `http://localhost:8000/app/`
-6. Click "Register" to create your account
+7. Click "Register" to create your account
-7. Start tracking your habits!
+8. Start tracking your habits!

 ### First Time Setup